JoeY34kaze/medieval_survival/Action_plan.md

  - crossbows (2handed)

  Under this feature also belong some status effects like CC, knockout, cripple, bleed, poison.
  ####  Feature 6 - Siege weapons:
+ Player will need special weapons to deal damage to player structures which arent complete shit-tier.
+These weapons include:
+ - Trebuchet
+ 		Player crafts a trebuchet starter kit that he can then deploy at a suitable flat terrain that is not in enemy zone of control or inside a no-build zone.
+Upon placing a the starter kit, the player must supply it with resources needed for the trebuchet to build itself up.
+		After the trebuchet was built a player can craft 3 different types of ammunition:
+			- Practice shot	: cheaply made shot used for calibration.
+Deals 0 damage.
+			- Stone shot	: Projectile made from stone, a bit costly and deals moderate splash damage to everything.
+			- Tar shot		: Stone shot covered in tar and lit on fire.
+Upon impact deals splash damage and sets shit on fire yo.
+		Trebuchet is vulnerable to fire damage and can be destroyed by players if not defended.
+ ####  Feature 7 - Swimming & water:

+ ####  Feature 8 - Team system & pinging:
+ 		Players are grouped in teams/clans allowing them to better coordinate with eachother.
+		Damage to teammates is reduced by a certain percentage.
+		Player can hold MMouse button to bring up a radial menu to ping for locations / objects / enemies.
+Teammates can then ping on said ping to acknowledge his ping and in case of a pinged item, mark it for themselves for a certain amount of time.
+Basically Apex.
+ ####  Feature 9 - Sliding:
+ 	Apex
+ ####  Feature 10 - Animals:
+ Animals have always been the bread and butter of civilizations.
+Or mybe just butter.
+ There are 2 types of animals:
+ - Non - interactable animals:
+ 	Ducks, deer, bears, etc
+- Interactable animals:
+- - **Dog**
+		Good boy.
+			Can be used as a companion when going outside of a base.
+			Can be used as help for hunting / tracking prey.
+			Can be used for tracking hostile players.

+			Has several states:
+			- Track prey: Tracks nearest non hostile animal for hunt.
+			- Track Players: Tracks nearest hostile player that is not in certain range od his base.
+When player engages in combat or if the dog is attacked, the dog becomes hostile.
+			- Ignore: Dog doesnt attack under any condition.
+			- Defend self: Dog will become hostile after being attacked.
+			- Defend Player: Dog will become hostile after him or player is attacked.
+			- Assist: Dog will become hostile after player attacks a living thing.
+			- Hostile: Dog will attack nearest enemy, but prioritize the enemy that the player is attacking.

+			Dog moves somewhat faster than player and as such is usefull in chasing down fleeing players.
+- - **Horse**
+		Strong boy.
+			Can be ridden by a player.
+			Horse is faster than a player.
+			Player can place his inventory bags on a horse, 2-4 max.
+			Horses can draw carriage, allowing players to carry even more items.
+			Horse-drawn carriages can be instructed to move to various POI's where a player owned slave is present to collect gathered resources.
+In this case the carriage must be accompanied by a player owned slave.
+Enemy players can attack the carriage, causing it to drop items.
+Horses and the slave are immune to damage during this process.
+Nearby players and owner are notified if someone is attacking a resource wagon.
+- - **Oxen**
+		Beast of burden.
+			Used to draw carriages instead of a horse.
+Is slower than a horse, but can carry more.

+ ####  Feature 11 - Respawn mechanic:
+ 		When player's health reaches 0 from combat damage he is downed.
+If he fails to pick himself up the player dies.
+		If a player is poisoned the player skips the downed state and straight up dies depending on the poison used.
+		Once the player has died a box spawns next to his body, containing the entirety of his inventory.
+		The player then respawns at the position of his eldest offspring.
+The said offspring is destroyed and player's avatar takes the appearence of the destroyed offspring.
+Any romance modifiers are reset.
+Actually all modifiers are reset.
+		If player has no offspring he plays as his next sibling. if no sibling the player has to wait for a set amount of time? then he spawns next to his last spouse/mother, sister-wife, idk lol, who magically got impregnated by a local postman apparently.
+ ####  Feature 12 - Player progeniture:
+ probably nothing too graphic, kinda like HEAT?
+I'm not sure i give a shit about a rating though so who knows.
+ 		Player uses offspring and siblings as a means to speed up his respawn timers.
+		To create an offspring a player must find a suitable mate of the opposite sex.
+		Player can mate with other players of they are of different sex.
+		Player can mate with NPC's that he successfully woos.
+		Player can have sex with his slaves freely.

+ ####  Feature 13 - PVE points of interest:
+ 		Places on the map where building is not allowed.
+Some places are rich in resources (mines) and can be used to send slaves to gather resources.
+These places can be contested for control by players.
+		Some places give you some buffs?
+		Some places teach you some emotes or recipes stuff like that.
+ ####  Feature 14 - Easy server hosting:
+ 		It is in our interest for every baindead retard to be able to host a server.
+ ####  Feature 15 - Steam integration:
+ 		It's gonna be hosted on steam.
+ ####  Feature 16 - Armor & clothes system:

+ ####  Feature 17 - Inventory system: